Beam Longitudinal Dynamics Simulation Suite BLonD: Modeling impedance and collective effects

 In particle accelerators with high-intensity and high-brightness beams, the performance is usually limited by the electromagnetic interaction of the particles with each other and their surroundings, which are known as collective effects.

-An outcome of these effects is known as potential-well distortion, which causes incoherent effects as a shift in the synchronous phase and in the synchrotron frequency, as well as bunch lengthening~\cite{Laclare:611596}.
+An outcome of these effects is known as potential-well distortion, which causes, on one hand, incoherent effects as a shift in the synchronous phase and in the synchrotron frequency, as well as bunch lengthening~\cite{Laclare:611596}.
 For example, the synchrotron frequency shift may affect the performance of a controlled longitudinal emittance blow-up~\cite{Quartullo_2017}.
-Finally, other consequences are coherent effects that can trigger instabilities, which can affect individual bunches or couple several bunches, and can produce uncontrolled emittance blow-up and high beam losses~\cite{Sacherer73}.
+On the other hand, coherent effects can trigger instabilities, which can affect individual bunches or couple several bunches, and can produce uncontrolled emittance blow-up and high beam losses~\cite{Sacherer73}.

 BLonD can accurately simulate these effects using the concept of wakefields and impedances~\cite{chao1993physics}.
 The electromagnetic interaction is described by the so-called wake function $W(t)$, which represents the electric field excited by a point charge as experienced by a test charge.